Leonardo-Luz/data-structure-game-undergraduate-thesis/README.md

 he can produce some elements from time to time and can use them to defend himself. his objective is to recover the bags and finish his research.

-**Start**
-alchemist fainted in the ground in the middle of a forest, a wagon wreckage by his right. the alchemist wakes up.
+**START AMBIENTATION:** alchemist fainted in the ground in the middle of a forest, a wagon wreckage by his right. the alchemist wakes up.

 **FIRST DIALOGUE**: What happened here... i can't remember almost anything... wait...
 MY BAGS.
 WHERE ARE MY MAGICAL BAGS.

 **DIALOGUE: Pass through wagon wreckage:** maybe my bags can still be inside that wagon.

 **DIALOGUE: interact with wagon:** my bags seem to be missing, probaly the same thing that did this to the wagon stole them... they left behind a damaged bag.

 **DIALOGUE: Found damaged magical bag:** this can be usefull for i while. maybe i can store a element here, but only one... i still need the rest of my bags to complete my research, some monster might have stolen them.

 **POPUP: element fabrication:** each x seconds the alchemist will make a new element, if the bag is full the production will stop.

 **DIALOGUE: Found first enemy: (red slime, weakness: fire)** maybe i could use some of my elements to defeat it.

 **POPUP: combat mechanics:** each enemy has it owns weaknesses and health points...

 **MESSAGE: Uses Wrong element:** it seems to be weak to fire.

 **found the stack bag dialogue**: Now that i have a bigger bag i can mix some elements. pop combination tutorial.